SONNY-SONNIX/Housing-Project-Model-CRISP-DM-/README.md

 7.Explore and visualize the data to gain insights

 8.Setting the alpha option to 0.1 makes it much easier to visualize the places where there is a high density of data points

+9.Looking for correlations

+10. from pandas.plotting import scatter_matrix